mtngrown/mtngrown.github.io/source/2014/06/07/duel-on-the-steppe.html.markdown

 Hexes represent about 10 kilometers of terrain.

 Counters represent actual Order of Battle.
-This is really interesting to me coming from games such as Chadwicks's, Battle for Moscow, PanzerBlitz and Ogre, where the counters represent anonymous units.
+This is really interesting to me coming from games such as Chadwicks's Battle for Moscow, PanzerBlitz and Ogre, where the counters represent anonymous units.

 1 movement point to leave EZOC.
 This is different from Battle for Moscow